Ahmed-Kolo/AirlineCustomerSatisfactionPrediction/README.md

 # Airline Customer Satisfaction Prediction

 ## Project Overview

-This project focuses on building and optimizing a Random Forest classification model to predict airline customer satisfaction based on passenger survey data.
-The analysis involves data preprocessing, a three-way data split (training, validation, testing), hyperparameter tuning using `GridSearchCV` with `PredefinedSplit`, model evaluation, and a comparison with a simpler Decision Tree model.
-The goal is to identify key drivers of customer satisfaction and provide actionable recommendations for airline management.
+This project focuses on analyzing passenger survey data to predict airline customer satisfaction using Python and the Scikit-learn library.
+The goal is to build and optimize a machine learning model, specifically a Random Forest classifier, to accurately identify factors influencing satisfaction and provide actionable insights for airline management.

-## Key Results
+## Executive Summary and Recommendations

-### Model Performance Comparison
+### Model Performance Overview

-After comprehensive hyperparameter tuning, the **Random Forest model** demonstrated superior performance compared to a baseline **Decision Tree model** on the held-out test set:
+Our analysis developed and optimized a Random Forest classification model to predict airline customer satisfaction, comparing its performance against a single Decision Tree model.
+The Random Forest model significantly outperformed the Decision Tree model on the held-out test set:

 *   **Random Forest Model:**
     *   Accuracy: `0.9538`